jamonterotena/reformat-SHAPEIT-.haps-to-samples/README.md

-# REFORMAT SHAPEIT .HAPS FORMAT TO SHOW SAMPLES BY ROWS
+# Reformat shapeit .haps format to show samples by rows
 The bash script reformats shapeit .haps file to show samples by rows instead of variants by rows

-# USAGE:
+# Usage
 bash shapeit.reformat.sh in_ped in_haps out_haps out_map

-# ARGUMENTS (!FILE EXTENSIONS SHOULD ALSO BE INCLUDED):
+# Arguments (!File extensions should also be included)
 in_ped  -->  .ped file that shapeit takes as input

 in_haps  -->  .haps file that shapeit outputs